Structural Integrality in Task Assignment and Path Finding via Total Unimodularity of Petri Net Models: Conclusions

 \section{Conclusions}

-This paper is presenting a novel approach for obtaining efficiently path planning together with task allocation in the context of large teams of mobile robots that have the goal to fulfill a Boolean-based specification.
-The primary contribution of this work is to uncover and demonstrate the unique structural properties of the formulated optimization problem - the total unimodularity of the constraint matrix - which is permitting us to avoid solving the classical ILP formulation and use its LP relaxation.
-Moreover, the achieved results through theoretical component are supported by multiple performed simulations where a balance between the efficiency and accuracy is observed, making the approach highly effective for applications when teams made of 500 and more are required.
-Furthermore, for the classical reachability problem, the method is guaranteeing optimality even when the collision avoidance is necessary, even though the solution presents a conservative part.
-Future work is aiming to reduce the limitation regarding the expressivity of the global task (e.g., by employing Temporal Logics such as LTL), as well as performing experiments on real robots.
+This paper presents a novel approach for obtaining efficiently collision-free path planning together with task allocation in the context of large teams of mobile robots that have the goal to fulfill a Boolean-based specification.
+Our primary contribution is to uncover and demonstrate the unique structural properties of the formulated optimization problem - the total unimodularity of the constraint matrix - which allows us to avoid solving the classical ILP formulation and use its MILP and LP relaxations.
+Moreover, the achieved results through the theoretical component are supported by multiple performed simulations with a balance between efficiency and accuracy, making the approach highly effective for applications with teams of around 2000 robots.
+Furthermore, the method guarantees optimality with respect to the congestion-aware cost function induced by the synchronization-on-demand formulation, even though the problem formulation requires introducing new constraints.
+Future work is aiming to reduce the limitation regarding the expressivity of the global task, first by managing visiting regions along paths and next by employing Temporal Logics such as LTL.

+\begin{IEEEbiography}[{ }]{Ioana Hustiu} received the B.S. in 2020 and the M.Sc. degree in 2022 in automatic control and applied informatics from the Technical University of Iasi, Romania, where she is a Ph.D. student.